Graph lines can be turned "on" and "off" by clicking on the legend names above.

 Public Boat Ramps at Lake Chelan

 We are sensitive to the needs of the many users of Lake Chelan.
-Below are the elevations at the bottom of each concrete boat ramp.
+Below is a link to our webpage showing elevations at the bottom of each concrete boat ramp – on both Lake Chelan and our Columbia River ramps.
 As lake levels fluctuate, boaters are asked to take these elevations into consideration before launching a boat.